mindforceai/tools/README.md

-# tools
+# tools & scripts
-tools for data analysis
+tools and usefull scripts for data analysis